faroedev/faroe.dev/pages/faroe-server/setup.md

 }
 ```

 Alternatively, you may create a separate [user server](/user-server/overview) to handle database operations for your users in a dedicated server.
-To connect to your user server, use  [`NewUserServerClient()`](https://pkg.go.dev/github.com/faroedev/faroe#NewUserServerClient) to create [`UserServerStruct`](https://pkg.go.dev/github.com/faroedev/faroe#UserServerStruct), which implements `UserStoreInterface`. `NewUserServerClient()` takes an [`ActionInvocationEndpointClientInterface`](https://pkg.go.dev/github.com/faroedev/faroe#ActionInvocationEndpointClientInterface), which is used to send action invocation requests to the user server's action invocation endpoint
+To connect to your user server, use  [`NewUserServerClient()`](https://pkg.go.dev/github.com/faroedev/faroe#NewUserServerClient) to create [`UserServerStruct`](https://pkg.go.dev/github.com/faroedev/faroe#UserServerStruct), which implements `UserStoreInterface`. `NewUserServerClient()` takes an [`ActionInvocationEndpointClientInterface`](https://pkg.go.dev/github.com/faroedev/faroe#ActionInvocationEndpointClientInterface), which is used to send action invocation requests to the user server's action invocation endpoint.

 ```go
 userStore := faroe.NewUserServerClient(actionInvocationEndpointClient)